developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ```

 If you're not an Azure user, one thing to keep in mind is that in Azure
-every single resource has to be [placed in a resource group].
-That makes grouping
+every single resource has to be placed in a resource group[^4].
+That makes
-easier on the organization as well as the billing side of things.
+grouping easier on the organization as well as the billing side of things.

 ### 2. IAM Role and Trust Relationship